 I’m counting down the days until the 53rd Girl Scout Convention convenes in Salt Lake City, UT, on October 16, 2014.
 I’ll be heading west earlier for the Girl Scout History Conference, which begins on October 14.

-To mark the occasion, the GSCNC Archives and History Committee has installed a new exhibit about Girl Scout conventions.
+To mark the occasion, the GSCNC Archives and History Committee has installed a new exhibit about Girl Scout conventions at the Nation’s Capital main office in Washington DC.

 First, here’s a quick FAQ on conventions: